quicheeee/my-version-of-pj4/README.md

   The second test case creates a customer (Customer 1).
   The third test case creates a second seller (Seller 2).
   The fourth test case creates a second customer (Customer 2).
-  The fifth test case has Seller 1 login, send a message to Seller 2
+  The fifth test case has Seller 1 login, send a message ("hi") to Customer 2 via the selecting a customer option, and then exiting.
+  The sixth test case has Customer 2 login,